As a user, I can create a manifest for the files in a directory

 - pulp-rpm.spec file should be updated to have this tool installable as a separate RPM.

-#2 Updated by mhrivnak over 1 year ago
+#2 Updated by mhrivnak about 4 years ago

 - Tracker changed from Issue to Story